zafarrafii/REPET-GUI-Matlab/README.md

 See also:
 - [REPET-Matlab](https://github.com/zafarrafii/REPET-Matlab): REPET in Matlab for audio source separation.
-- [REPET-GUI-Matlab](https://github.com/zafarrafii/REPET-GUI-Matlab): Matlab GUIs to demo the original REPET and REPET-SIM.
 - [uREPET-Matlab](https://github.com/zafarrafii/uREPET-Matlab): Matlab GUI for uREPET, a simple user interface system for recovering patterns repeating in time and frequency in mixtures of sounds.

 ## repet_gui